-The maximum number of thesis hours which may be applied toward any graduate program is six (6).
+The maximum number of thesis hours which may be applied toward any graduate program is six (6) except that the maximum for the MFA in Design is twelve (12).

-Once enrolled in thesis hours, a student must remain continuously enrolled in thesis hours until full completion of all thesis requirements have been met.
+Once enrolled in thesis hours, a student must remain continuously enrolled in thesis hours during each fall and spring semester until full completion of all thesis requirements have been met.